ArturWyszomirski/Plugin.Maui.Chat/README.md

 ![nuget.png](https://raw.githubusercontent.com/ArturWyszomirski/Plugin.Maui.Chat/main/nuget.png)
 # Plugin.Maui.Chat

-`Plugin.Maui.Chat` provides highly customizable chat control.
-By default colors corresponds to those set in `Resources\Styles\Colors.xaml`, but can be easily changed (see: [Customized usage](https://github.com/ArturWyszomirski/Plugin.Maui.Chat/edit/Documentation/README.md#customized-usage)).

-As for now this control enables only text messaging but it will be upgraded with some additional features like voice messages, speech-to-text transcription, text-to-speech converter and much more:)
+`Plugin.Maui.Chat` provides highly customizable chat control providing text and voice messaging.

 > [!NOTE]
 > The UI was tested only on Android.
 In near future the Windows version will also be polished.